GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add a Simple Test Endpoint
+        # Project Plan: Feature - Add Simple Button to Display an Alert

 ## Overview
-The objective of this project is to add a simple test endpoint to the existing application.
-This endpoint will be used to verify the basic functionality and connectivity of the application.
-It should return a static message indicating that the application is running correctly.
+The task involves adding a simple button to a web application that, when clicked, displays an alert message to the user.
+This feature is intended to enhance user interaction by providing immediate feedback through a pop-up alert.

 ## Definition of Done
 - [ ] All acceptance criteria met